 While Green Ash turns gold in the fall, White Ash turns... more

 White Oak is large, long-lived tree with an irregular trunk divided into spreading, often horizontal, stout branches.
-A highly adaptable tree, White Oak features beautiful green leaves that turn red-purple in the fall and green acorns... more
+A highly adaptable tree, White Oak features green acorns and beautiful green leaves that turn red-purple in the fall... more

 White Spruce is a hardy, long-lived evergreen tree.
 It can grow in many soil types and moisture levels.
 And it can even tolerate significant amounts of shade.
 White spruce requires little maintenance and is well suited for use in shelterbelts, privacy screens... more

 Wild Snowberry is a mix of Common Snowberry and Western Snowberry.
 Each shrub's size, flower, and berry colour may vary.

 This plant is abundant across the prairies.
 It can be planted alone or as a hedge in small yards.
 This shrub's ornamental berries persist... more

 Winterberry is a small shrub that produces large quantities of bright red berries that remain on the plant through the fall and into the winter.
 Adding this shrub to your yard will give it a unique splash of color and attract birds, especially after the leaves... more